bigfoott/bigfoott/README.md

 I'm currently focused on a few projects!

 * [VR Speedrunning Leaderboards] is a project that makes it easy to view different VR games' leaderboards.
 Check out the various projects related to VRSR [here].
+* [PoGOEvents] is a project that allows you to add a list of current/upcoming [Pokemon GO] events to your iOS home screen!
+Uses data from [ScrapedDuck].
 * [ScrapedDuck] is a project that routinely scrapes [LeekDuck.com] and pushes the found data to a branch on the repository, to be used by other external applications.
 * [MMM-PokemonGOEvents] is a project that displays Pokémon GO events on a [MagicMirror²].